-By using the Cafeteria Plan Reimbursement Accounts, Susan saves \$314 in taxes.
+By using the FLEX\$TM Reimbursement Accounts, Susan saves \$314 in taxes.
 Glen, on the other hand, is taxed on his full pay.
 This means that Susan has \$314 more in spendable income, even after paying the same \$2,400 in expenses that Glen paid.
 Why pay more taxes than you have to?
-It makes good sense to use a Cafeteria Plan Reimbursement Account to pay for eligible health care and dependent day care expenses.
+It makes good sense to use a FLEX\$TM Reimbursement Account to pay for eligible health care and dependent care expenses.

-This is a conservative example based on the 1999 tax tables.
-Taxes were calculated for a head-of-household with two exemptions.
-Of course, the increase in spendable income will vary depending upon the amount that you decide to set aside in a Cafeteria Plan Reimbursement Account and your own individual tax situation.
+Of course, the increase in spendable income will vary depending upon the amount that you decide to set aside and your own individual tax situation.